jundalisay/sp/content/en/material/age-universe.md

 Physics is unable to process invisible things like spirit and mind, calling them pseudo-science.
 This forces them to simplilstic theories that are based on effect instead of cause:

-- The universe needing to have a starting day is an idea from the Bible, proposed by the priest Lemaitre as the
+- The universe needing to have a starting day is an idea from the Bible, proposed by the priest Lemaitre as the hypothesis of the primeval atom

+{{< q a="Georges Lemaitre" c="The Primeval Atom">}}
-In this first phase of the expansion of space, starting asymptotically with a radius practically zero, we have particles of enormous velocities (as a result of recoil at the time of the emission of rays) which are immersed in radiation
+In this first phase of the expansion of space, starting asymptotically with a zero radius, we have particles of enormous velocities immersed in radiation.
+{{< /q >}}

+- The force of gravity being based on matter is from Newton's ignorance on the cause of gravity

+{{< q a="Newton" c="Principia Mathematica, Book 1, Definitions" >}}
+The quantities of these centripetal forces can be called accelerative, motive, absolute..
+I do not bother to know where such an absolute force come from.
+I just want to give them a mathematical form.
+{{< /q >}}

 The expansion of space coming from matter is an Einstein hack of Newton's matter-based gravity.